Mass Analyzers for Mass Spectrometry

 At the heart of any mass spectrometer is the mass analyzer.
 This component takes the ionized masses and separates them based on their mass-to-charge ratio (m/z).
+Types include time-of-flight (ToF), quadrupole, magnetic sector, ion trap and Orbitrap mass analyzers or a combination system (tandem mass spectrometry (MS)).
 In this article, we consider some of the common types of mass analyzers, their advantages and disadvantages.

 A big advantage of ToF systems is that they acquire in parallel a very wide range of m/z values – data that is always stored and can be retrieved post-analysis.
 They also have very good mass resolution, particularly when reflectrons are incorporated in the flight tube to compensate for different kinetic energies of analyte ions as illustrated in Figure 1.